 Along with being transparent about their cleaning plan, hotels will need to enhance their efforts of keeping rooms and common areas clean and organized.
 As always, it’s the little things that guests will notice: making beds properly, replacing dirty towels and linens, and restocking toiletries.
 Meanwhile, high-touch public areas such as spas and gyms will require more attentive cleaning.
-All of this means a greater demand for trained and experienced housekeepers and cleaning personnel on staff who can meet brand and quality standards.
+All of this means a greater demand for trained and experienced housekeepers and cleaning staff who can meet brand and quality standards.

 Guest booking will be more unpredictable than ever

 Hotels often spend too much time trying to find additional or replacement workers quickly in the event of increased bookings, last-minute call-offs and other schedule changes.
-In the future, having 24/7 access to a steady network of certified workers through a staffing agency or mobile staffing app is expected to be a valuable asset for immediate needs.
+In the future, having 24/7 access to a steady network of certified workers through a hotel staffing agency or mobile staffing app is expected to be a valuable asset for immediate needs.